Empowering underprivileged and underserved women around the world.

 Photo: Chiara Goia/Getty Images

 Babson is developing the business plan and model with the help of several professors, including Marty Anderson, Gaurab Bhardwaj, and Sinan Erzurumlu.
 “We’ve all been incorporating it into our classes,” says Goldberg.
 “Sinan and Gaurab have been looking at strategy, and Marty has been exploring possibilities with technology and the Internet.”
-The Lewis Institute’s support also has been crucial, she says, providing funds and connections.
+The Lab’s support also has been crucial, she says, providing funds and connections.

 MIT is creating the technology.
 The infrastructure will be based on cell phones, explains Goldberg, which will support everything from training videos translated into the local language to coordinating raw materials to exporting.
 RISD is consulting on jewelry designs, with a focus on Western sensibilities.
 “We don’t want to impose a design,” says Goldberg, “but we need to market the goods, so we’re working with the women to create pieces.”